A new special function related to a discrete Gauss-Poisson distribution and some physics of the cell model with Curie-Weiss interactions: The issue of convergence of the integral at the edge of stability

-Here we observe that the procedure of completing the square in \eqref{CS} shows up the value of the greatest summand in \eqref{RR}, namely $\displaystyle{\e^\frac{z^2}{2r}}$, which thus defines the leading term of the asymptotic behavior of the sum $R(r;z)$ for large $z$ (cf. \eqref{ARS}).
-To determine further, sub-leading terms of the asymptotic expansion of $R(r;z)$ one would have to employ more elaborated techniques as described in \cite{deBruijn,BO78,FS,Paris11}.
+We can observe that through the procedure of completing the square in \eqref{CS}, the value $\displaystyle{\e^\frac{z^2}{2r}}$ of the greatest summand in \eqref{R} appears, defining the leading term of the asymptotic behavior of the sum $R(r;z)$ for large $z$ (cf. \eqref{ARS}).
+To determine further, sub-leading terms of the asymptotic expansion of $R(r;z)$, one would have to employ more elaborated techniques described in \cite{deBruijn,BO78,FS,Paris11}.